 |Lookee Ma I Done It|

 I caught a flight back to Wellington the next day after first stopping in at the Invercargill iSite to pick my memorial plaque.

 I got to travel the country from one end to the other, regardless of conditions, and see this amazing place from a perspective that not many get to see.
 I did it solo, but not alone.
 So here are some musings from the experience.

-First of all I want to thank my family, and especially my lovely wife, Tanya, for allowing me to participate in the Tour Aotearoa.
+First of all I want to thank my family, and especially my lovely wife, Tanya, and my 3 daughters for allowing me to participate in the Tour Aotearoa.
 I would also like to thank everyone who supported me, helped along the way and rode with me.
 Thanks also to the Kennett Bothers for organising, Erik for the cue sheets and Jessie for the T-Shirt design.